Aliens Found? Scientists Discover Fresh Evidence Of Life On Jupiter's Moon Europa

 The space agency said in a statement:

 You see it's all about the future missions.
 These missions were probably planned for by the predecessors of the NASA scientists right now, maybe?
-It wouldn't surprise me because that's just how far they look in to the future which is all good but does it allow for changes?
-I'm not to sure about that, unless they know more which I don't which is highly likely!
+It wouldn't surprise me because that's just how far they look into the future which is all good but does it allow for changes?
+I'm not too sure about that, unless they know more which I don't which is highly likely!

 NASA's Europa Clipper mission is being designed to fly by the icy Jovian moon multiple times and investigate whether it possesses the ingredients necessary for life.
 Credits: NASA/JPL-Caltech/SETI Institute.